HollywoodChicago.com RSS Facebook HollywoodChicago.com on Twitter LinkedIn E-Mailing Free PR

 Adam Fendelman, founder, publisher, HollywoodChicago.comAdam Fendelman has been a writer since the womb (and witnesses say he was scribing in his head even then).
 Raring to craft words professionally, he leapt out of the University of Missouri-Columbia journalism doors in 2000.

 Though he doesn’t yet have kids, HollywoodChicago.com is his baby.
-Helmed by Adam and joined by a team of veteran critics, HollywoodChicago.com is a daily everything entertainment publication focusing on Chicago and the national scene with movie reviews and interviews along with reviews for TV, DVDs, music, Blu-rays, video games, theater and more.
+Helmed by Adam and joined by a team of veteran and accredited critics, HollywoodChicago.com is a daily everything entertainment publication focusing on Chicago and the national scene with movie reviews and interviews along with reviews for TV, DVDs, music, Blu-rays, video games, theater and more.

 These days in Chicago, he can be found daring to champion his hometown St. Louis Cardinals, attempting to work out, screening zillions of movies and supporting struggling actors everywhere.
 Adam has appeared on NBC’s “The Match Off,” the FOX cop drama “The Chicago Code” and was filmed in Ron Howard’s “The Dilemma” and Steven Soderbergh’s “Contagion”.
 He has also been heard on radio shows from Mancow to WGN Radio.